mohammad-hosein-shahpouri/mohammad-hosein-shahpouri/README.md

 </h2>

 - 👀 I’m interested in coding for sure, watching movies and playing guitar
-- 🌱 I’m currently studying at Mohajer Technical and Vocational College
+- 🌱 I’m currently studying at Islamic Azad University
 - 💞️ I’m looking to collaborate on open-source projects

 ## 💻 My GitHub Statistics